dschrempf/blog/hugo/content/About.md

 Postdoc in Computational Biology<br />
 [Eötvös Loránd University, Budapest](https://www.elte.hu/en/)

-I am available for hire!<br />
+**I am available for hire!**<br />
-Please see below, [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf) and feel free to contact me!
+Please see below, [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf) and feel free to contact me!<br />

+Interested?
+I built a proof of concept and stake web application: A [**minimalist weather prediction application**](https://dschrempf.duckdns.org/).
+I deploy the application to my home server which is turned on roughly from 8am to 10pm CET.

 ## Interests {#interests}